bagder/http2-explained/en/part2.md

 ## 2.4 Transfer sizes and number of objects

 When looking at the trend for some of the most popular sites on the web today and what it takes to download their front pages, a clear pattern emerges.
-Over the years, the amount of data that needs to be retrieved has gradually risen up to and above 1.9MB.
+Over the years, the amount of data that needs to be retrieved has gradually risen up to and above 1.9 MB.
 What is more important in this context is that, on average, over 100 individual resources are required to display each page.

 As the graph below shows, the trend has been going on for a while, and there is little to no indication that it will change anytime soon.
-It shows the growth of the total transfer size (in green) and the total number of requests used on average (in red) to serve the most popular web sites in the world, and how they have changed over the last four years.
+It shows the growth of the total transfer size (in green) and the total number of requests used on average (in red) to serve the most popular websites in the world, and how they have changed over the last four years.

 ![transfer size growth](https://raw.githubusercontent.com/bagder/http2-explained/master/images/transfer-size-growth.png)